dujm/lungfish/app/README.md

 #### 4. Go to http://127.0.0.1:8050/ in your browser
 #### 5. Click the tab 'Local Image Processing'
-  * The meta data of all your local dcm files are automatically summarized in the table
+  * The metadata of all your local dcm files are automatically summarized in the table
   * Click a row and visualize a DICOM file

   <br>

 ### III.
-Built With
+Built with
   * Dash - Main server and interactive components
   * Plotly Python - Used to create the interactive plots